 - Erectile dysfunction in men

-Dr. Kahn is a nationally recognized expert in minimally invasive therapies for treating PAD.
+Our providers are nationally recognized experts in minimally invasive therapies for treating PAD.

 We provide treatment for PAD for patients throughout Western, MA and Northern, CT.